vadimkantorov/fastvideofeat/README.md

 Dependencies for **fastfv**:
  - opencv (http://opencv.org)
  - yael (http://gforge.inria.fr/projects/yael/) [needed for reading the GMM vocab from a file]
+ - openblas (http://openblas.net) [needed by yael]

-The code is known to work with OpenCV 2.4.9, FFmpeg 2.4, Yael 4.01.
-A minimal script to download and install these libraries is in the *3rdparty* directory.
+The code is known to work with OpenCV 2.4.9, FFmpeg 2.4, Yael 4.01, OpenBLAS 2.0.13.
+A minimal script to download and install these libraries is in the *bin* directory.

 ### Windows
 Only **fastvideofeat** builds and works on Windows, **fastfv** doesn't build because yael currently does not support Windows.